 Final year students: 57

-Number of graduates who got a job or admission to higher education programs: 27
+Number of graduates who got a job or admission to higher education programs at time of graduation: 27 (47%)

 OPEN Spend: $18,200